Written by Divinity Nutra, Updated on February 20, 2023

 - Read the studies on apple cider vinegar for arthritis.

 Gout involves inflammation of several parts of the body, leading to severe joint pain.
 Apple cider vinegar’s capability to eliminate uric acid, a major culprit for this disease, can help treat and prevent gout.
-Additionally, its anti-inflammatory properties may also help in tackling flare-ups of pain, making gout more manageable.
+Additionally, its natural anti-inflammatory properties may also help in tackling flare-ups of pain, making gout more manageable.

 - Read the studies on apple cider vinegar for gout.